chm15/pygamegenetic/README.md

 # pygamegenetic
-This was a project of mine for learning about genetic algorithms.
+The goal of this project was to learn about genetic algorithms.
 It uses pygame to show what is being simulated.
-An agent releases a ball and is rewarded based on how far it threw the ball.
-The top three tosses are used to create the next batch of agents, which have slight random modifications from the previous best three.
+An agent behaves based on measurements taken from the environment, and ranked based on how well it performed the task.
+The top three agents are used to model the next set.